-4 - I/O brick (attached to the C-brick) that is attached to the local brick rrr is the rack number t is the type of brick (C-brick, I-brick, and so on)

-is the slot number

-p is the partition (not present if the system is not partitioned).
+0 - local brick (the brick to which the USB cable is attached).
+Other than0, the meaning of other values are system/device specific. rrr is the rack number t is the type of brick (C-brick, I-brick, and so on) SS is the slot number р is the partition (not present if the system is not partitioned).